-X2.
+X1.
 ASTM ROUND ROBIN ON STANDARD GLASSES

-X2.1 The data presented in Table 1 are the results of an ASTM round robin on NIST standard and other glasses using the procedure given in this test method.5
+X1.1 The data presented in Table 1 are the results of an ASTM round robin on NIST standard glasses using the procedure given in this test method.

-X2.2 The 100 gf numbers can be used for verification in accordance with 7.2.
+X1.2 The 100-gf numbers can be used for verification in accordance with the instructions in 8.2.